dabour1/e-commerce-laravel/README.md

-"I have completed the required steps in the PDF file.
+I have completed the required steps in the PDF file.

 I used JWT for authentication.